 I don’t have time or feel like making this meal for a sick friend but if you say so, I’ll make it happen tonight.

 I don’t want to exercise, eat less during the holidays, or be more thoughtful in my gifts this year, but if you say so, I’ll do it.

 What is God calling you to do today and this Holiday season?
 Is it to manage your wellness in a healthier way?
 Is it to connect more intimately with Him and others?
 Is it to reach out and make new memories by setting aside some not-so-great for you habits?

 Whatever it is, only you know this answer.
 I’ve outlined some suggestions on habits, time management, listening, indulgences, dedication, and appreciation, to hopefully help you think.
 But ultimately, the choice is yours alone.
 Only you can choose to enact what God is calling you to do.

 Each day is a gift from God.
 Will we live it according to our own wants and give God our but excuses, or will we shift those buts to acting in faith to what He’s calling us to?
 The choice is up to each of us.

 Let’s use our buts positively and begin to see the possibilities of what God has for each of us.
 Thank you so much for joining me for this #HolidayWellnessPlan series.
-I have learned so much making my plan and I pray you’ve benefitted as well.
-Now, let’s follow His footprints unafraid to what He calls us to today and this Holiday season!
+I have learned so much making my plan and I pray you’ve benefited as well.
+Now, let’s follow unafraid to what He calls us to today and this Holiday season!